MyriaCore/pandoc-plantuml-filter/README.md

 ````

 The `plantuml-filename` parameter create a symlink for the destination picture, which could be used in the same file as an image directly.

-## But there is ...

-There are a few other filters trying to convert PlantUML code blocks however
-they all failed for me.